 UPDATE: Everyone loved this blog post so much we created the map datasets for you!
 Read all about how to use MapTiler Ocean in this new post: Map the Ocean with MapTiler

 Most web maps usually focus on the land features, and the ocean is often left as a flat blue polygon.
 Let’s change that and make it look better!
-Here are a few simple steps to create bathymetry vector tiles with MapTiler Desktop and map the ocean depths on MapTiler Cloud.
+Here are a few simple steps to create bathymetry vector tiles with MapTiler Engine and map the ocean depths on MapTiler Cloud.

 Creating bathymetry vector tiles

 Ocean depth data can be found on the bathymetry section of the NaturalEarth website.
 Global nested polygons are downloaded as individual shapefiles, each of them coming with a DEPTH attribute from 0 to -10000 meters.

 Although this data can be processed as it is, we would rather merge all the shapefiles together first in QGIS, and dissolve polygons by depth.
 That allows to provide a single input data source to MapTiler Desktop and makes processing faster.
 We then only need to adjust the desired zoom levels (z0-z5) and launch rendering to get optimized vector tiles in a few minutes.

 The result is then directly uploaded to MapTiler Cloud, and a new tileset is subsequently created in the Tiles section of the related account.Processing bathymetry vector tiles with MapTiler Desktop

 A map can now be created with a single fill layer using the new bathymetry tileset referenced as data source.
 A straightforward way to style it is to use a data expression for the fill-color property, which interpolates two color codes across the minimum and maximum DEPTH values.
 We may also define a color for every DEPTH value using a standard match expression, for full control on the rendered color palette.